santiment/academy/src/docs/neuro-api/metrics/topic-search/index.md

 ---
-title: Topic Search
+title: Neuro API - Topic Search
 author: Santiment Team
-# References
-#

 ---

 Returns lists with the mentions of the search phrase from the selected